 Three Sisters Lookout in the Blue Mountains, Katoomba

 You can buy one pass to take three different rides available at Scenic World, Katoomba.
 Be mindful of time as the crowd starts building up early in the morning and the rides finish by 5 pm in the evening.
 Scenic World Blue Mountains is particularly crowded over the weekends and public holidays.
-The ticket for adult costs around $25.
+The ticket for adults costs around $25.
 The best way to enjoy Scenic World Katoomba is to buy a Hop on and Hop Off Bundle with Scenic World Unlimited rides.
 This will provide you access to the most popular locations around Katoomba and you can take unlimited rides throughout the day.

 Cable Car at Scenic World Katoomba